And the Dust Blows Back

 But the mirrorless glut is less severe than it seems.
 In fact the real problem is a surplus of basically identical models from Olympus and Panasonic, who - to be fair - have had a head start on the other companies.
 Nonetheless their attempt to over-segmentalise a niche product has reached absurd levels, and especially given events on Mount Olympus I cannot see space for more than three bodies apiece.
 Not eight.

 Let's take a few moments to adminre that paragraph, by the way.
 Titan in the second sentence, an obvious allusion to Greek mythology - Mount Olympus, which ties in with the subject.
 And the references to Emperor Hirohito's 1945 surrender address, and tentacles, and strippers, equals Japan.
 The seamless, brilliantly-executed switch from proper sentences to terse summary mid-way through, and back again.
+The abrupt, sad way that "Maitani died" is a separate sentence by itself.
 The use of non-lethal instead of uneventful, because the company was in trouble anyway.
-Honestly, the writing is superb, and I should know, because I wrote it.
+Honestly, the writing is superb, and I should know because I wrote it.
 Complex, well-thought-out, precise.
 Witty, clever.
-Incisions worthy of a brain surgeon, or a master swordsman.
+Incisions worthy of a brain surgeon or a master swordsman.
 I swept that leg the hell out.
 And yet, father, I am not their leader.
 Instead, their leaders are fools.
 Vain men, their hands stained with hair dye.
 I will live to see them dead, but their mediocrity is relentless.

 * A real product, really.
 In real life Jesse Owens would have found it hard to afford a Leica.
 And Leica never gave him one for free.
 Not in 1936.
 Oh no.